cjus/node-neo4j-presentation/presentation/readme.md

 <img src="Leonhard_Euler.jpg" width="200"/>

-In 1736, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was much talked about by the people of the nearby town of Königsberg - which is now the city of Kaliningrad in Russia.
-During a time of great prosperity, the people of Königsberg constructed seven bridges across the Pregel River to connect two large islands with the surrounding landscape.
+In 1736, from his home in Saint Petersburg, Euler turned his attention to a puzzle which was much talked about by the people of the nearby town of Königsberg - which is now the Russian city of Kaliningrad.
+During a time of great prosperity, the people of Königsberg constructed seven bridges across the Pregel River to connect two islands to the surrounding landscape.

 The people of Königsberg pondered whether it was possible to cross the seven bridges without crossing one twice.